 The French connection

-According to designer, Salvatore Catalano, Rover’s design team may have had some inspiration from an usual source.
+According to Designer, Salvatore Catalano, Rover’s Design Team may have had some inspiration from an unusual source.
 He says, ‘at the end of 1995, Rover France involved the students of the IED – European Institute of Design in Turin – in a research project.
 There were two themes: a new saloon and a replacement for the Mini.
 I was one of those students and worked on both concepts.

 ‘Even the direction indicator placed diagonally, in memory of the original welding line on the mudguard.
 So at the origin of the new Mini there is also a Sicilian designer.
 Who knows if and where those drawings are kept!’